Dolby noise-reduction system: Dolby S

 Dolby S was introduced in 1989.
-It was intended that Dolby S would become standard on commercial pre-recorded music cassettes in much the same way that Dolby B had in the 1970s, but it came to market when the Compact Cassette was being replaced by the Compact Disc as the dominant mass market music format.
+It was intended that Dolby S would become standard on commercial pre-recorded music cassettes in much the same way that Dolby B had in the 1970s, but it came to market when the Compact Cassette was being replaced by the compact disc as the dominant mass market music format.
 Dolby Labs claimed that most members of the general public could not differentiate between the sound of a CD and a Dolby S encoded cassette.
-Dolby S mostly appeared on high-end audio equipment and was never widely used.
+Dolby S mostly appeared on high-end audio equipment and was never widely used, although it did filter down to several mid-tier models manufactured during the mid to late 1990s.

 Dolby S is much more resistant to playback problems caused by noise from the tape transport mechanism than Dolby C. Likewise, Dolby S was also claimed to have playback compatibility with Dolby B in that a Dolby S recording could be played back on older Dolby B equipment with some benefit being realized.
-It is basically a cut-down version of Dolby SR and uses many of the same noise reduction techniques.
+It is basically a cut-down version of Dolby SR optimized specifically for cassette recording, and uses many of the same noise reduction techniques.
 Dolby S is capable of 10 dB of noise reduction at low frequencies and up to 24 dB of noise reduction at high frequencies.

+As with Dolby C, it is not just a noise reduction system.
+It employs the same anti-saturation and spectral skewing techniques as those used by Dolby C, reducing the effects of tape saturation and allowing for improved high frequency performance at high recording levels.